All We're Skilled In Presentation

-I’m really delighted to be collaborating with film-maker Wendy Kirkup on her new art film focusing on Berio’s Sequenze III for Solo Female Voice (title: film of a score).
+I’m really delighted to be collaborating with film-maker Wendy Kirkup on her new art film focusing on Berio’s Sequenze III for Solo Female Voice (title: film from a score).
 The work is in its initial development phase and will unfold over the next few months.

 The final stage of our residency was focused on preparing for our Moving Out event.
 Overall, the day at Sunbeach was a wonderful combination of visual art, sound, sculpture, video, performance, people, food, beer, Arrack sour, sea, sand, laughing, chatting, sharing…and cake (what a fabulous day for a birthday!).